 The skilled task setting page contains a number of items that relate to the whole skilled process.

-‘Reissue skilled tasks only on Major revision’ This option allows admin to choose when to send a new task out, by default this item is not selected which means iPassport sends a new skilled task for each document revision be that major or minor.
-With the option selected iPassport only automatically issues a new skilled task on major revisions but provides a choice to send them on each minor revision.
+‘Reissue skilled tasks only on Major revision’ - This option allows admin to choose when to send a new skill confirmation task out.
+By default this item is not selected, which means iPassport sends a new skilled task for each document revision be that major or minor.
+With the option selected, iPassport only automatically issues a new skilled task on major revisions.

 The Standards settings allows admin to choose what standard statuses are available for use within their iPassport QMS.
 If all options were activated then admin would be able to assign any one of them to a standard.
 Should they be deactivated, then that status would not be available for selection.
 Any setting(s) that is deactivated are also not visible within the list of standards, but any set before the change can be found in the standard search.